WD1CKS/706Face/docs/Protocol.md

 A keepalive packet with a data byte of `00` must be sent periodically.
 If one is not sent for 200ms, the radio shuts itself off.

-The stock head unit sends thie message every 100ms.
+The stock head unit sends the message every 100ms.

 ## Radio to Head Unit